O'Reilly Auto Parts: Headquarters

 Since 2010, O'Reilly Auto Parts has been headquartered in a 117,000 sqft building in Springfield, Missouri.
 Construction began on this building in 2009 to accommodate the increase in corporate staff from the purchase of CSK Auto Corp.

 NASCAR sponsorship

-O'Reilly will sponsor the NASCAR Xfinity Series, replacing company Xfinity.
+O'Reilly has sponsored the NASCAR O'Reilly Auto Parts Series since 2026, replacing company Xfinity.
 They previously sponsored the NASCAR Cup Series' O'Reilly Auto Parts 500 (from 2017–2020), the Xfinity Series' O'Reilly Auto Parts 300 (from 2002–2020 with various name changes with O'Reilly), and the NASCAR Craftsman Truck Series O'Reilly 400 (from 1999–2004) at Texas Motor Speedway and the Cup Series' O'Reilly Auto Parts 253, the Xfinity Series' Super Start Batteries 188, and the Truck Series BrakeBest Select 159 at the Daytona International Speedway Road Course, all held from 2020–2021.